-In Colorado, a business operating under a fictitious name will need to register for a Fictitious Trade Name.
-Learn more about what a Trade Name is, who needs one, the cost to file and how to register.
+A business operating under a business name will need to register for a Fictitious Trade Name in Colorado.
+Learn more about the Fictitious Trade Name, who needs one, the cost to file, and how to register.

 What is a Trade Name?

-A Trade Name, commonly known as a DBA (Doing Business As), Assumed Name or Fictitious Name is a name used by a business operating in the state, that is different from the legal name of the business.
+A Fictitious Trade Name, commonly known as a DBA (Doing Business As), Assumed Name, or Fictitious Name, is a name used by a business operating in the state that is different from the legal name of the company.
 This name is often referred to as a Trade Name in Colorado.

-When a business wants to operate under a name other than their legal name, the state of Colorado, like most states, require the business to register their business name.
-The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.
+When a business wants to operate under a name other than its legal name, the state of Colorado, like most states, requires the business to register its business name.
+The registration requirement was designed to protect consumers from business owners hiding anonymously behind a business’s name.